AFCI: Home Fire Prevention Technology

 Welcome to EFC’s Arc-Fault Circuit Interrupters (AFCIs) Information Portal.
 This site is dedicated to providing consumers with a general overview on Arc-Fault and the safety measures available to homeowners.
 The Canadian Electrical Code requires the installation of arc-fault equipment in homes to mitigate safety risks and the potential of fires.
-This site is supported by EFC’s Distribution Equipment and Wiring Product Sections, comprised of Canadian electrical manufacturers.
+This site is supported by EFC’s Distribution Equipment and Wiring Business Sections, comprised of Canadian electrical manufacturers.

 AFCIs Help Prevent Electrical Fires

 As a homeowner, you have come to rely on modern technology and appliances for added comfort, convenience and energy/cost savings.
 While your new equipment offers plenty of benefits, it also puts increased demand on the electrical systems in your home, potentially causing serious safety risks such as arc-faults.